Montego Bay: Air

 Montego Bay is served by Jamaica's largest airport, the Sangster International Airport.
 The airport has the distinction of being the busiest airport in the English-speaking Caribbean, serving 4.3 million passengers in 2017.

 The airport was the hub of Jamaica's former national airline Air Jamaica.
 The airline also had its reservations, Western Jamaica sales & ticketing office, as well as its vacations division in the city until its purchase by Caribbean Airlines in 2011, when they moved their offices to Kingston.
 The site is now the headquarters for Island Routes, a company owned by the Sandals-ATL Group, which in the past was affiliated with the airline.

 The airport is served by several North American and European airlines, connecting the island with the United States, the United Kingdom, Europe and South America.
 The southern U.S. city of Miami can be reached within 70 minutes.
 The southern U.S. cities of Charlotte, Houston, Atlanta and Tampa can be reached by non-stop flights in less than three hours.
-Other locations like Philadelphia, New York City, Toronto, Washington D.C. and Montreal can be reached in under four hours.
-The airport is also one of two airports in the Caribbean (other being Havana), that has a non-stop flight to Los Angeles, allowing passengers the ability to connect to flights to Asia, Australia and Oceania.
+Other locations like Philadelphia, New York City, Toronto, Washington, D.C., and Montreal can be reached in under four hours.
 The airport has undergone major expansion since 2003, and has won awards including the coveted World Travel Award for being the Caribbean's Leading Airport, beating airports like Punta Cana International Airport and Grantley Adams International Airport.